DIAGNijmegen/website-content/content/pages/highlights/sinterklaas-2020.md

 hoping they could figure out how this mystery will unwind.

 Most of Sint’s Pieten were busy with their delivery hike,
-so he send the fastest elite of his Pieten crew per bike.
+so he sent the fastest elite of his Pieten crew per bike.

 Packed with poems, pepernoten and chocolate treats,
 they started their journey, dressed as true athletes.